 By the time of this exhibition, the firm was known as Tiffany Studios.
 New-York Daily Tribune, October 13, 1897

-By the turn of the century, the firm's extraordinary success prompted it to expand into the former carriage auction house next door, at 337-341 Fourth Avenue, owned by Ogden Goelet.
+By the turn of the century, the firm's extraordinary success prompted it to expand into the Fourth Avenue Studios Building next door, at 337-341 Fourth Avenue, owned by Ogden Goelet.

-The corner building had been home to Allen B. Miller & Brother's carriage auction house.
+The corner building held the studios of some of New York's preeminent artists.
 King's Views of New York, 1893 (copyright expired)